 We also accept in-kind donations, such as donated printing, supplies, Botswana-related books and new medical texts, and other items or services that can help off-set our costs.
 However, because most of our operations--and operational expenses--occur in Botswana, and shipping is prohibitively expensive, some in-kind contributions may only be receivable in Botswana.

 Here are some examples of how your donation could support the work of the Botswana-UPenn Partnership:

 $25 covers the cost of housing for one night in our rented flats to a visiting Penn medical student, resident, or faculty member completing a clinical rotation at Princess Marina Hospital.

 $100 covers the cost of Internet services for two weeks at our flats and office in Gaborone allowing us to share research data quickly and efficiently, maintaining open communication between our partners, facilitating regular business operations across two continents, and allowing faculty and staff to access the Penn library including medical information for research projects, or simply to look up patient symptoms to help make a diagnosis from Botswana.

 $500 provides the cost of a colposcope for our women's health clinic to facilitate the detection of premalignant and malignant cervical lesions.

-$1000 covers the cost of housing in Philadelphia for one week for UB faculty visiting Penn.
+$1000 covers the cost of housing in Philadelphia for one month for UB medical students visiting Penn.

 $2000 buys one round trip coach airfare for one visiting student, resident, or faculty member traveling to Botswana to complete a clinical rotation or research.